 Huobi Pool primarily focuses on two types of cryptocurrencies based on the Proof-of-Work algorithm (BTC, LTC, BCH, ETH, etc.) and delegated Proof-of-Stake (dPoS)-based EOS.
 Being one of the most reliable services on the market, it provides suitable environments for efficient crypto mining.

 Location: Malta (initially China)

 Binance established its rights on the crypto market in 2017.
 Since then, the Binance ecosystem has been growing rapidly.
 Today, Binance is the biggest cryptocurrency exchange in the industry that offers a wide range of crypto products, including a Bitcoin mining pool.

 Mining is not the easiest way to get crypto but definitely the most interesting one.
 Not ready to spend precious time on mining basics?
 Then Changelly might be the right choice for you.
-Buy BTC and a range of 170 other crypto assets with a credit card (Visa, Mastercard), bank transfer, or Apple Pay on Changelly.
+Buy Bitcoin and a range of 170 other crypto assets with a credit card (Visa, Mastercard), bank transfer, or Apple Pay on Changelly.

 Bitcoin Mining Pool Comparison